-Although full adoption will not be required until 1 April 2023, the Council is required to disclose the estimated effect of the changes in these financial statements.
-None of these amendments are expected to have a material impact on the information contained in the Council's financial statements.
+Although full adoption will not be required until 1 April 2024, the Council is required to disclose the estimated effect of the changes in these financial statements.
+The only amendment expected to have a significant impact on processes and the information contained in the Council's financial statements is the implementation of IFRS 16.